 4 Backpacking Food Brands To Watch In 2019

 Interest in high quality, lightweight backpacking food has exploded in the last few years.
 Each year new companies are started, many of which are tailored to specific diets such as keto or paleo.
 These brands are seeing incredible demand and are selling out of products quickly.
 We know because we have researched and contacted over 70 backcountry food companies in the last few months.
-Our goal is to find the best brands and bring them to you though our store and subscription box program.
+Our goal is to find the best brands and bring them to you though our store.

 Which brands stood out to us?
 Here is a list of four meal companies, organized in no particular order.
 Don't take this list to mean that these are the only brands that make great food.
 Far from it!
 These are simply brands that offer something unique or that we feel will make a splash on the backcountry food scene in 2019 because of growth, new products, and of course, taste and quality.

 Let's get started - if you know of other amazing companies that should be added to this list, leave us a comment!